Let’s face it: Nailing those Portuguese verbs, accents and grammar nuances calls for commitment.

 Tuning your ears to your Portuguese accent of choice is a comprehension must—after all, how else will you know what people are saying?
-If you’re intimidated by the idea of listening to local radio stations, these websites offer a friendlier alternative.
+If you’re intimidated by the idea of listening to authentic radio stations, these websites offer a friendlier alternative.

 RhinoSpike enables people to listen to text passages as they’re read by native speakers of several languages.
 There are a number of European and Brazilian Portuguese audio recordings and transcriptions to browse, or you can sign up to submit your own text-to-audio requests.

 Most sound files will list the accent in which they’re presented (some of them are “Unspecified”) and all of them can be downloaded once you’ve signed up as a user.

-These are best suited for intermediate-advanced speakers who have a bit of knowledge about Lusophone literature, as this will help you identify the right books to listen to.
+These are best suited for intermediate to advanced speakers who have a bit of knowledge about Lusophone literature, as this will help you identify the right books to listen to.

-Quizlet has a massive catalog of words and sentences from the Tatoeba Project: a website with a growing collection of audio files with words pronounced by native speakers.
+The Tatoeba Project is a website with a growing collection of audio files with words pronounced by native speakers.
 Tatoeba’s English-Portuguese catalog includes an array of words with translations—but because it’s user-curated, finding a term with corresponding audio can be tricky (you need to click on each word to check if an audio recording is available).

-While you’re practicing your listening skills, add a bit of pronunciation to it: simply repeat the Portuguese words you’re hearing to get the most out of this online resource.
+While you’re practicing your Portuguese listening skills, add a bit of pronunciation practice to it: simply repeat the Portuguese words you’re hearing to get the most out of this online resource.

 If you want to practice your verbs and vocab, Conjugemos is a great option.
 The site is a verb conjugator with a clever twist.
 It features thematic online games, flashcards, crosswords and printable lists for Portuguese learners created by qualified language instructors.

 For something that can be played with a friend, try the Tug-of-War challenge—you’ll need an account to access it, but it can be a good way to see how your vocab fares against a like-minded classmate.

 Right at the end of each page, you should find the next exercise in the sequence.
 Words are complemented by humorous stick figure illustrations that are bound to help you memorize your essentials—from basic greetings to vocalizing your current emotions.

-It features a series of different games and interactive reading and listening exercises separated into various different topics.
+It features a series of games, as well as interactive reading and listening exercises separated into various different topics.
 Flashcards, multiple-choice quizzes and pronunciation tests are a few other noteworthy features.